savonet/liquidsoap/doc/content/cookbook.md

 argument the directory to index.
-On first run, it will index all the files of the given folder, which can take some time (you are advised to use the `persistency` parameter in order to specify a file where metadata will be stored, in order to avoid reindexing at each run).
+On first run, it will index all the files of the given folder, which can take some time (you are advised to use the `persistency` parameter in order to specify a file where metadata will be stored to avoid reindexing at each run).
 The resulting object can then be queried with the `find` method in order to return all files matching given conditions and thus generate a playlist: